This post contains affiliate links. Please read our disclosure.

 10. Brazil

-In Brazil, a peculiar breakfast option is “Cuscuz Paulista.”
-Cuscuz Paulista consists of finely ground cornmeal cooked with various ingredients like shredded chicken, olives, peas, and sometimes hard-boiled eggs, and often molded into the shape of a cake.
-Click here for recipe.
+In Brazil, a distinctive breakfast dish is “Cuscuz Paulista.”
+Cuscuz Paulista is made from finely ground cornmeal cooked with assorted ingredients and often molded into the shape of a cake.